CMN Weekly (27 August 2021)

 • Another Chinese research group have developed a CRISPR-Cas9 platform for multiplexed detection of three different HPV strains in a single tube.
 The platform uses Cas9 and Klenow fragment to produce ssDNA of the target.
 Bioinspired photonic crystal barcodes then capture the ssDNA, and the colourimetric detection signal is amplified by hybridisation chain reaction.
 Thus, HPV could be detected and multiplexed with a highly sensitive limit of 0.025 pM.

-• Vertex and Arbor Technologies have extended and expanded their previous partnership to enhance efforts in developing ex vivo engineered cell therapies.
+• Vertex Pharmaceuticals and Arbor Technologies have extended and expanded their previous partnership to enhance efforts in developing ex vivo engineered cell therapies.
 Vertex will receive rights to use Arbor's technology within therapies for type 1 diabetes, sickle cell disease, beta-thalassemia, and other diseases.

 • Editas Medicine has presented new data on its novel gene-editing technology termed SLEEK (SeLection by Essential-gene Exon Knock-in).
 SLEEK utilises a proprietary Cas12a from Acidaminococcus sp. to obtain almost 100% knock-in frequencies of knock-ins containing a selectable gene.

 • Excision BioTherapeutics has received a Martin Delaney Grant from the National Institutes of Health (NIH) of $4.8 million annually for the next five years.
 The grant is given to a collaboration with Temple University to develop further the company's CRISPR-based HIV DNA ablation therapeutic, EBT-101, as a cure for HIV.